Surrey Docks Farm Youth Programme

-Thanks to new funding from the Jack Petchey Foundation and British Land we’re delighted to announce we’ll be launching a new pilot youth project from April 2021.
-This will be a weekend club for young people aged 14-18 to engage in youth-led activities and social action projects here at the Farm on Friday evenings and Saturdays.
+Thanks to new funding from the Jack Petchey Foundation and British Land we’re delighted to announce we launched a new pilot youth project June 2021.
+Greenagers engages young people aged 14-18 in youth-led activities and social action projects here at the Farm on Friday evenings and Saturdays.

 The Youth Committee is a group of under 25’s who meet regularly to inform the Youth Programme at Surrey Docks Farm.
 Committee members are elected from the Youth Clubs and Youth Volunteer team to serve for one year during which they receive training, awards and experience in leadership.

 We are thrilled to support our young people to develop and deliver their own projects at the Farm.
 One of our past Youth Committee members successfully applied for a microgrant from London Youth and delivered gardening wellbeing sessions in Summer 2020.

 We’re pleased to be able to recognise the contribution young people make to their peers and the Farm through the Jack Petchey Foundation Achievement Award scheme.
 We collate nominations and award three young people a year.
 Past winners are presented with a certificate and their photos are displayed on a noticeboard at the Farm.